A Guide Toward Camera Shots: Frames and Sizes

 Master Shot - Pulp Fiction (From: Shotdeck)

 Wide shots, as the name implies, are big in scale.
 But although most of the time a big portion of the frame is filled with the scenery, the focus in a wide shot is on the character and how they fit in the location.
+Wide shots still show the entire subject within the frame, but from a slightly closer distance than extreme wide shots.
 They may be discovering a place for the first time and they are exploring it or they may be lost and trying to find their way in the scene.
 Using a wide shot this way can communicate the same feeling toward the viewer and make them feel more involved in the story.

 wide-shot-1917